Mirkolg/Machine-Learning-Methods-for-Demand-Estimation/README.md

 2. additional more complex discrete choice modells (mixed and nested logit)
 3. additional Script for out of sample period forecasts insteed of random sample forecasts

+Unfortunately I am not able to provide the underlying dataset since I got it threw the academic liscence from my university.